 He has entered into my heart

-A part of happiness
+A slice of happiness

-From which I know the cause
+Of which I know the reason

 C’est lui pour moi.
 Moi pour lui